RisingStack/nuxt3-caching-with-auth/README.md

 });
 ```
 #### api/auth
-Route returns a logged in/logged out status of the first user:
+This route returns the `loggedIn` status of the first user:
 ```javascript
 import { kv } from '@vercel/kv';